Tell us what kind of legal help you need and get quotes from local lawyers.

 Robert helps businesses defend themselves when lawsuits are filed against them and prosecute their own lawsuits when they have been wronged.
 Robert handles a wide variety of legal issues, including general commercial disputes, construction matters...

 Practice areas & skills: Appeals, Class Action, Litigation, Business, Election Campaigns & Political Law

-Courtney has assisted clients in a wide variety of civil litigation matters, working with individuals and companies of all sizes.
-In particular, she has represented clients in close corporation shareholder disputes, petitions to partition real property, matters concerning allegations of employment discrimination, wage claims, and post-divorce family law litigation.
-Courtney has appeared before ... view profile
+Courtney’s practice encompasses a wide variety of civil litigation matters, working with individuals and companies of all sizes.
+In particular, she has represented clients in employment litigation and administrative proceedings, close corporation ...

 If you file a lawsuit and lose the case, you can appeal the decision to the next highest court, which is called the appellate court.
 Appellate lawyers often specialize in arguing appeals; that is, they specialize in arguing why the decision of the lower court was wrong (or why it was right, for the party that won).
 Appellate attorneys specialize in appeals because they understand the specific and detailed rules that must be followed.
 It is possible to lose an appeal on technicalities, even when the law is on your side.
 If you want to appeal the outcome of the trial court, or if you need to argue against another person's appeal, you should work with an appellate attorney.